polypoly-eu/polyPod/orodruin/example/README.md

 This will open the feature in your default browser.

-## Nice, huh?
-The rest is, however, broken :(

-There are two issues we need to address:

-### 1. The tests don't run

-While you can run:
+## Testing

 ```
 $ yarn run test
 ```

-It will simply launch a server and hang.
-This needs fixing - particularly since we had a nasty issue that only turned up in manual testing - the `include` added to `rollup-plugin-node-polyfills` in `../rollup.config.js`.
+Please note that these may well hang if there's an issue - this needs improving.

+## Room for improvement

-### 2. The _orodruin_ command is not being installed along with the package
+The _orodruin_ command is currently not being installed along with the _orodruin_ package, which requires workarounds in `package.json` and `test.sh`.
+That needs fixing.

-No idea why, but there's a workaround for this implemented (in `package.json` and `test.sh`), so we can probably look away for now.